benevolent-games/slate/readme.md

 ```

 - **`auto_exportparts` is enabled by default.**
-  - auto exportparts is an obsidian feature that makes it bearable to use the shadow dom extensively.
+  - auto exportparts is an experimental obsidian feature that makes it bearable to use the shadow dom extensively.
   - if auto_exportparts is enabled, and you provide the view a `part` attribute, then it will automatically re-export all internal parts, using the part as a prefix.
   - thus, parts can bubble up: each auto_exportparts shadow boundary adds a new hyphenated prefix, so you can do css like `::part(search-input-icon)`.